Kishandharan/.config/README.md

 # ProductiveNvimSetup
-The nvim config I use to be fast in coding!
+The nvim config I use to make nvim amazing!
 Requirements:
 - Nvim v11 or above
 - Nvim Plug